tldr-pages/tldr/pages/common/fselect.md

 `fselect path from {{path/to/directory}} where genre = {{Rap}} and bitrate = {{320}} and mp3_year lt {{2000}}`

-- Output as json:
+- Select only the first 5 results and output as JSON:

-`fselect size, path from /home/user limit 5 into json`
+`fselect size, path from {{path/to/directory}} limit {{5}} into json`

-- Aggregate functions:
+- Use SQL aggregate functions to calculate minimum, maximum and average size of files in a directory:

 `fselect "{{MIN(size), MAX(size), AVG(size), SUM(size), COUNT(*)}} from {{path/to/directory}}"`